-Climate change and scarcity of resources, wars and flight, hunger and mass poverty, terror and violence are representative for a multitude of unsolved global problems and challenges.
-The Master's programs in Global Studies at the Karl-Franzens-Universität prepare students to think and act holistically in an increasingly complex and dynamic globalized world.
+Climate change and resource scarcity, wars and flight, hunger and mass poverty, terror and violence represent a multitude of unsolved global problems and challenges.
+The Master's degree programs in Global Studies at the University of Graz prepare students to think and act holistically in a globalized world that is becoming increasingly complex and dynamic.

-The Master's programs in Global Studies have developed in a growth process that has been supported by the great commitment and interest of researchers, lecturers and students of the university in cooperation with external organizations.
-They bundle the professional expertise of the University of Graz in the fields of globalisation and (sustainable) development.
-Fighting poverty, world hunger, education, climate and environmental protection, human rights, worldwide production and working conditions, diversity and gender, peace and justice, etc. are central themes of Global Studies, which also corresponds to the contents of the "Sustainable Development Goals" of the United Nations.
+The Master's programs Global Studies was developed in an ongoing process driven by the great commitment and interest of researchers, faculty, and students at the University in cooperation with external partnering organizations.
+Global Studies combine the professional expertise of the University of Graz in the fields of globalization and (sustainable) development: poverty reduction, world hunger, education, climate and environmental protection, human rights, worldwide production and working conditions, diversity and gender, peace and justice, etc. are central topics of Global Studies.
+This also corresponds with the contents of the "Sustainable Development Goals" of the United Nations.

-- Global Studies - major in Economics and Environment
+- Global Studies - Specialization: Economy and Environment

 - Global Studies - Specialization: Law and Politics